OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 which you can run the programs you need.

-In other words, if your program runs on a given Docker image, you will _not_ give the compiled code to whoever want to run it somewhere else, you will provide a copy of the full Docker image.
+In other words, if your program runs on a given Docker image, you will _not_ give the compiled code to whoever wants to run it somewhere else, you will provide a copy of the full Docker image.
 And whoever will run it will feel like you did on yours.

 `Go` for example, does not care about portability.
-They can rely on Docker.
+It can rely on Docker.

 ---
 Oliv fecit, A.D.
 2018.